nixn/pdns-etcd3/doc/ETCD-structure.md

 Operational notes:

 * Re-signing happens outside the backend.
 When a re-sign batch lands in ETCD, the zone is reloaded as usual.
 * `NSEC`/`NSEC3` chains must remain consistent at all times.
-Push chain updates atomically (e.g. using a single ETCD transaction or [`setDomainMetadata`-style locks](#locks)) so resolvers never observe a broken denial-of-existence chain.
+Push chain updates atomically (e.g. using a single ETCD transaction or [transaction locks](#locks)) so resolvers never observe a broken denial-of-existence chain.
 * `getDomainKeys` is not implemented — pdns-etcd3 does not store DNSSEC private keys.
 This is fine for `PRESIGNED=1` zones; it is the missing piece for online signing.

 [rfc4035-presigned]: https://datatracker.ietf.org/doc/html/rfc4035